lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     would prefer to use the word differences instead of changes, as the main focus of the paper is not on the time interaction but on the main effects."*

+        We agree with this wording.
+It has been edited.

     2. *"Conclusions: "In a Canadian population of adults who were at-risk for diabetes, we found that higher total NEFA concentrations independently predicted lower beta-cell function after 6 years."
 I would prefer to use over 6 years instead of after 6 years, as the difference was present from the measurement point to the end of follow-up."*

+        We agree with this wording.
+It has been edited.

     3. *"Please add the number of observations for each clinic visit in Table 1."*

+        As requested, this has been added lto Table 1.

     4. *"Please add the number of incident and prevalent diabetes cases to the respective exclusions in ESM Figure 1.
 For example: n=736 had baseline data collected, n=XX diabetes cases were excluded; n=619 had 3-year data, n=XX incident diabetes cases were excluded..."*

+        This has been added to ESM Figure 1.

     5. *"Please add the colour codes for DAGs (i.e.: exposure, outcome, ancestor of exposure, ancestor of outcome, ancestor of both, causal path, biasing path)."*

+        This has been added to the DAG ESM Figures, as requested.

 ## Referee: 4